 To start fixing the dust spots, simply click on them.
 Lightroom will automatically calculate what it considers a good match for grab the patch from.
 Much of the time it does a very good job.
-But there are also times where the match isn't good, or it grabs from an area with different kind of detail.
+But there are also times when the match isn’t good, or it grabs from an area with different kind of detail.
 In those cases, you can override the selection by dragging the circle over the area from which the patch is coming.

 You’re also not limited to doing spots.
 You can click and drag to create other shapes, which comes in handy for scratches.
 You can also delete any patches you’ve applied by selecting the patch and hitting the delete key.

 So that works well so far.
 And for an image like the one I’m using, where the spots are easy to see, I could probably just go ahead and continue doing that across the whole image until I’m happy with it.

 But Lightroom has a built-in tool that makes it even easier to see the problem areas and can therefore speed up what is unavoidably a tedious process.
 It’s the Visual Spots tool.